Cuban intervention in Angola: Proxy war, UN resolutions and negotiations (late 1970s and 1980s)

 In a joint statement on 19 March 1984 Cuba and the MPLA announced the principles on which a Cuban withdrawal would be negotiated: unilateral withdrawal of the SADF, implementation of Resolution 435 and cessation of support for UNITA and armed actions in Angola.
 Cuban withdrawal would be a matter between Cuba and Angola.
 In a similar joint announcement in 1982 these principles had been formulated as demands.
 The proposal was rejected by Botha.
 In September 1984 the MPLA presented a plan calling for the retreat of all Cubans to positions north of the 13th parallel and then to the 16th parallel, again on the condition that South Africa pulled out of Namibia and respected Resolution 435.
 10.000 Cuban troops around the capital and in Cabinda were to remain.
 A major obstacle in the negotiations was the timeline for the withdrawal of Cuban troops.
 While Pretoria demanded a maximum of 7 months the Cubans wanted four years.
 Crocker managed to reduce the Cuban's timeline to two years upon which the South Africans suggested only 12 weeks.
 Crocker then proposed a timeline of 2 years and a withdrawal in stages and a maximum of 6,000 troops remaining up to another year in the north.
 But both parties and UNITA rejected this proposal and the negotiations stalled.
 On 17 April Pretoria installed an 'Interim Government' in Namibia which was in direct contravention of Resolution 435.
 The Lusaka Accord completely fell apart when South Africa broke the cease-fire.
 On 20 May 1985 it sent a commando team to blow up an American-run Gulf Oil facility in northern Angola.
 The raid failed, but it showed that Pretoria was "not interested in a cease-fire agreement or the Namibian settlement to which a cease-fire was supposed to lead."

 On 10 July 1985 the U.S. Congress rescinded the 10-year-old Clark Amendment.
 Within a year at least seven bills and resolutions followed urging aid to UNITA, including overt military support and some US$15 million.
 From 1986 the U.S. openly supported UNITA.
 By 1986 the war reached a stalemate: FAPLA was unable to uproot UNITA in its tribal stronghold and UNITA was no serious threat to the government in Luanda.
 Within a week Pretoria, suffering from internal unrest and international sanctions, declared a State of Emergency.

 In 1985, UNITA claimed they had been targeted with chemical weapons, specifically organophosphates.
 The following year, UNITA reported being attacked three times with an unidentified greenish-yellow agent on three separate occasions resulting in victims suffering blindness or death.
-UNITA also claimed they were attacked by a brown agent which, resembling mustard gas.
-In 1988, a United Nations toxicologists certified that residue from both VX and sarin nerve agents had been discovered in plants, water, and soil where Cuban units were conducting operations against UNITA.
+UNITA also claimed they were attacked by a brown agent which resembled mustard gas.
+In 1988, United Nations toxicologists certified that residue from both VX and sarin nerve agents had been discovered in plants, water, and soil where Cuban units were conducting operations against UNITA.